Valentine owns all the rights to his screenplays, stories and characters. Most have never been shopped.

 – genre: dramatic adventure comedy, ages: 16-80, pages: 120 –

-These three leading roles are precisely the kinds of rare characterizations 40 or 50 something stars are looking for.
+These three leading roles are precisely the kinds of rare characterizations stars long for, especially a tour de force role for a 45-to-65 year old actress.
 The primary roles, or the secondary and/or guest appearance roles, could be filled by distinct types to widen or target demographic appeal.